Over the past 12 months I’ve invested considerable time thinking about, experimenting with and optimising my daily routine.

-The calculations below shows how marginal gains of 1% performance each day for a year creates a dramatic improvement, whereas a 1% decrease in performance leads to near enough zero:
+The calculations below shows how marginal gains of 1% performance each day for a year creates a dramatic improvement of nearly 40%, whereas a 1% decrease in performance leads to near enough zero:

 As an aside, the power of incremental progress, which is small improvements in oneself should not to be confused with the tyranny of incrementalism, which means focussing on the small projects that yield small results.
 They can often be conflated.

 Responsibility is to autonomy as discipline is to freedom

 It took me a while to understand this about myself, but I deeply value autonomy and freedom at work.
 I thrive when I’m given responsibility to figure out tough challenges.
 Numerous rounds of feedback, going up and down the command chain and back again, micromanagement, meetings about meetings are not how I get my best work done.
 Thankfully, my employer, HubSpot is the antithesis of this - we hire smart people for GSD AKA “get shit done” and let them run with it, which helps foster a high performance environment.